diaa/apg-workshop/_entries/02-03 data-import-psql.md

 quiz=> SELECT count(*) FROM pg_stat_activity;
 ```

-Watch the change of the number over time:
+Watch the change of the count over time:
 ```sh
 quiz=> \watch
 ```